Nonparametric Cointegrating Regression Functions with Endogeneity and Semi-Long Memory: Nonparametric regression function estimation

-\begin{myremark} The local time given in Theorem \ref{Theo.f} is the local time of standard Brownian motion, which is independent of any unknown parameters.
-This is a direct consequence of tempering the time series in the regressor $x_{k}$ (see Remark \ref{remarkLM}).
-In this regard, the result of Theorem \ref{Theo.f} is different from Theorem 2.1 in \cite{WP2016}, which involves the local time process $L_{B_{d+1/2}}(1,0)$, which is related to a fractional Brownain motion with parameter $d+1/2$. \end{myremark}
+\begin{myremark} The local time given in Theorem \ref{Theo.f} is the local time of standard Brownian motion, which is independent of the unknown parameter $d$.
+This is a direct consequence of tempering the time series in the regressor $x_{k}$.
+In this regard, the result of Theorem \ref{Theo.f} is different from Theorem 2.1 in \cite{WP2016}, which involves the local time process $L_{B_{d+1/2}}(1,0)$ and is related to a fractional Brownian motion with parameter $d+1/2$. \end{myremark}